Sample entropy for graph signals: An approach to nonlinear dynamic analysis of data on networks: Discussions and Conclusions

 When the topology is very dense and rich in long-range connections, the $L$-neighbourhoods extensively overlap as hop radius expands, with increase in embedding dimension $m$.
 This is aggravated when the signal structure is dominated by noise, as the averaging operation acts as a low-pass filter, causing the constructed patterns to tend toward a global mean of the graph signal.
 As a result, most patterns fall within the tolerance $\epsilon$ of each other, and the empirical difference in matching probability between dimension $m$ and $m+1$ becomes insignificant.

 These observations suggest that SampEn$_{G}$ is best suited to systems where (i) the graph has sparse or moderate connectivity with limited long-range connections, so that multi-hop neighbourhoods remain distinguishable, and (ii) the signal dynamics generated attains structure, rather than being completely noise-dominated.
 In such regimes, short embeddings ($m=1$ or $m=2$) and tolerance with $r\approx0.2$, as in classical SampEn, provide stable interpretable estimates for SampEn$_{G}$.
+This is consistent with the robustness experiments above in Sec.~\ref{Sec:robustness_construction} and Sec.~\ref{Sec:perturbedge}: SampEn$_G$ remains discriminative on dense graphs as long as connectivity is predominantly local (in Fig.~\ref{fig:sigma1vary}), but it tends to fail when dense connectivity is driven by long-range connections, which destroys difference between multi-hop embeddings which SampEn$_{G}$ can utilise (seen in the edge addition experiment in Fig.~\ref{fig:perturbgap}).

-Noteworthy, the experiments on ER graphs for \(N=2700\) at \(1.4s\) per computation indicates that the SampEn$_{G}$ is computationally feasible for high-dimensional networks, and by extension, to large-scale network-based applications.
-For instance, internet of things and sensor networks, brain connectivity studies, and other complex systems where nonlinear complexity are of interest.
+Furthermore, a limitation of SampEn$_G$ is that its absolute values can be comparatively small and are not directly comparable across datasets.
+This is expected as the graph-based embedding uses walk-weighted multi-hop averages, which can increase the empirical matching probability (especially on graphs with overlapping neighbourhoods).
+Consequently, SampEn$_G$ is best interpreted as a relative index of irregularity for within-study contrasts computed under identical graph and parameter settings, rather than relying on absolute values or universal thresholds.

-Another direction for future work is to refine the definition of graph-based embeddings by incorporating alternative measures or feature vectors.
+Future work includes designing alternative graph-based embeddings or using feature vectors.
+A limitation is that the speed signal retains detectors reporting zero under the PeMS convention.
+Masking these speed-blind sensors and recomputing the graph entropies on the reduced network is a natural robustness check for future work.
 Further research may also extend the framework to other entropy measures, such as multivariate SampEn accounting for different time delays, and transfer entropy for a causality measure on graph signals.